pdxman/sw-api-new/README.md

 ## Things Learned

-1) Breakout baase url in it's own variable
+1) Breakout base url in it's own variable
 2) Stored endpoints in their own array